mako-framework/docs/03_command_line/01_basics.md

 	| server              | Starts the local development server.            |
 	-------------------------------------------------------------------------

-Executing a commands is done like this:
+Executing a command is done like this:

 	php reactor app.routes